 His most recent book, Blindsided: How to Spot the Next Breakthrough That Will Change Your Business is a #1 international bestseller, having hit the top spot on the Financial Times of London’s European Edition of Best Business Books.
-He is also the author of The Learning Paradox: Gaining Success and Security in a World of Change, which appeared on numerous bestseller lists, and co-author of national bestseller The 100 Best Companies to Work for in Canada.
+He is also the author of The Learning Paradox: Gaining Success and Security in a World of Change, which appeared on numerous bestseller lists, and co-author of the national bestseller The 100 Best Companies to Work for in Canada.

-He is also principal at Strategic Advantage and previously held positions as partner at Cleantech Group and affiliate at Covey Leadership Centre.
+He is also principal at Strategic Advantage and previously held positions as a partner at Cleantech Group and affiliate at Covey Leadership Centre.

-In addition to his speaking and consulting engagements and books, Jim Harris writes for a number of publications, including the Globe and Mail, Profit magazine and Backbone magazine.
+In addition to his speaking and consulting engagements and books, Jim Harris writes for a number of publications, including The Globe and Mail, Profit magazine, and Backbone magazine.